1,000 signatures reached

 Why is this important?

-Britain’s only clinic specialising in the treatment of chronic urinary tract infections has been closed to new NHS patients for over a year.
+Britain’s only clinic specialising in the treatment of chronic urinary tract infections has been closed to new NHS patients for over two years.
 Hundreds of patients who have been referred to the clinic cannot be seen.
 They are being denied care and living in agony because they cannot afford to pay for private treatment.
 This is deeply unethical and unfair.
 The partial closure of the clinic has also affected its ability to recruit staff and leaves its future uncertain.

 The LUTS clinic run by Professor James Malone-Lee is pioneering research and treatment of chronic urinary tract infections which affect hundreds of thousands of sufferers in the UK.
 This includes infections that have become antibiotic resistant.
 Chronic UTI wrecks lives.
 The LUTS clinic is doing vital, life-saving work and needs your help!